Event ticket resale policy

 If the event was postponed: Wait for rescheduling information.
 Make sure you keep your tickets.
 Your original tickets will still be good for the new date.

-If you want a refund, open a case in the Resolution Center.
+If you want a refund, open a refund request through the listing in My eBay.

 If you sold a ticket to a canceled or postponed event